lucaong/cubq/README.md

 #=> {:ok, %SomeStruct{foo: "bar"}}
 ```

-The queue is actually double-ended, so elements can be prepended too:
+The queue is actually double-ended, so items can be prepended too:

 ```elixir
 CubQ.enqueue(pid, :one)